snwh/paper-gtk-theme/README.md

 ###Preamble

-Paper has been developed primarily for GNOME and other GTK3 desktops, legacy desktops will not have the same experience.
+Paper has been developed primarily with modern GTK3 (GNOME-based) desktop environments in mind, legacy-toolkit and GTK2 environments will not provide an ideal experience, as much of the visual design relies on modern GTK3+ widgets.

 Paper is distributed under the terms the GNU General Public License (GNU GPL v.3).

 ###Installation & Usage

 If you download the provided archive, extract it and run the included install script.

 	bash install.sh